CSharpWizard/Xero-NetStandard/README.md

 * You will need an instance of the API per organisation / connection.
 The connection is stored as part of the API instance.

 ## Samples
 There are samples for each of the API endpoints.
 These have been done as console application and also a collection of NUnit tests.
 See the README for each of the executable and test assemblies.
+The test projects contain lots of useful examples of how to use this library to interact with the Xero API.

 ##Querying
 There are simple filters on different endpoints.